Updated: Dec 21, 2020

 Michelle Grace, Sandiana Mervil, Camille Achinelli, Maddison Wise, and Andrea Assaf (2015)

-At the event, we ate pastries prepared by a Lebanese bakery, enjoyed performances from Egyptian musicians, and networked with members of the Muslim Student Association.
+At the event, we ate pastries prepared by an Iraqi bakery, enjoyed performances from Egyptian musicians, and networked with members of the Muslim Student Association (MSA).
 Having all our cast present and able to interact with the attendees and organizers helped to provide a foundation for our ensemble.
 Through Art2Action’s “THIS Bridge” series, we were invited to meet with prominent Arab, Middle Eastern and Muslim artists such as the Egyptian muralist and graffiti artist, Aya Tarek.
-Our director also arranged for a member of the Muslim Student Association to teach us a Levantine folk dance called Dabke; we later incorporated the dance into the play.
+Our director also arranged for a member of the Arab Cultural Association on campus to teach us a Levantine folk dance called the Dabke; we later incorporated the dance into the play.
 During the rehearsal process, we also had the opportunity to discuss the Iraq War with military veterans.
-We engaged in a gripping dialogue followed by a military style physical fitness class.
+We engaged in a gripping dialogue, followed by a military style physical fitness class.
 Although we had been conditioning our bodies beforehand, the class was physically taxing, and we had to take many breaks for water and rest.
 The session was voluntary, yet it was still overwhelming to some of us.
 We heard the stories of those who had been victims of war, and we heard the stories of those who had been tasked with engaging in war.
 The experiences were difficult to hear, but they prepared us for the realities of the women we were portraying.

 The live performances set the stage for the quality that should be upheld for theatre.
 I had invested an immense measure of time and effort into the performance.
 I spent 20 hours a week painting and building the set while attending rehearsals, working two jobs, and taking on a full course load.
 I would be on campus from 8:00AM-12:00AM every day.
 I slept very little, but it was well worth the effort.
 Seeing the hard work of the lighting designer, costumer designer, stage manager, assistant stage manager, director, stagehands, and actors erected on that stage, restored my strength.
 Theatre has a redeeming quality which endures forever.